AKB48: 2012–2014: Tsugi no Ashiato

 On August 21 the group released its 32nd single, "Koisuru Fortune Cookie".
 Its music video had 3,800 extras, the most for any AKB48- and sister group-related video.
 On August 24 the group announced the restoration of Team 4, with Minami Minegishi as captain and members promoted from the 13th and 14th generation of trainees.

 On September 18, AKB48 held its annual rock-paper-scissors tournament at Nippon Budokan to determine the lineup for its 34th single, with Jurina Matsui the winner.
 After the event the group announced the lineup and performed its 33rd single, "Heart Electric", which was released in October.
 Its music video was directed by Shusuke Kaneko, known for the Heisei Gamera trilogy Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack and the live-action film version of Death Note.
 On December 11 the group released its 34th single, "Suzukake no Ki no Michi de 'Kimi no Hohoemi o Yume ni Miru' to Itte Shimattara Bokutachi no Kankei wa Dō Kawatte Shimau no ka, Bokunari ni Nan-nichi ka Kangaeta Ue de no Yaya Kihazukashii Ketsuron no Yō na Mono", and on December 31 longtime member Yuko Oshima announced on Kōhaku Uta Gassen that she was leaving the group.
 The group was the 2nd artist by total sales revenue in Japan in 2013, with ¥13.254 billion.

-On January 22, 2014, AKB48 released the album Tsugi no Ashiato.
+On January 22, 2014, AKB48 released the third studio album Tsugi no Ashiato.
 It reached number one on the weekly Oricon Albums Chart, selling 962,000 copies.
 The group's 35th single, "Mae shika Mukanee", was released on February 26 and sold 970,413 copies on its first day.